 Is there any help to take care of my stress?

-Optum, part of our parent company UnitedHealth Group, is opening its Emotional-Support Help Line.
+Optum, part of our parent company UnitedHealth Group, offers an Emotional-Support Help Line.
 Professionally trained, mental health staff are there to support people who may be suffering from COVID-19 fear or stress.
-Optum’s Emotional-Support Help Line number is 866-342-6892 and will be open 24 hours a day, seven days a week.
+Optum’s Emotional-Support Help Line number is 1-866-342-6892 and is open 24 hours a day, seven days a week.
 The service is free of charge and open to anyone.

 The drug I take normally requires prior authorization, but I can’t get in touch with my doctor.
 What should I do?

 Peoples Health values the health and safety of our employees, members and community.
 In light of the ongoing outbreak of COVID-19, we are following recommended guidelines to implement social distancing.
-Peoples Health office locations in Metairie and Baton Rouge and Peoples Health service centers are closed to visitors until further notice.
-If you need assistance, you can call us or contact us electronically at email@example.com or by using the form on our website at https://www.peopleshealth.com/contact-us.
+The Peoples Health office in Metairie is closed to visitors until further notice.
+If you need assistance, you can call us or contact us by email or by using this form on our website.